BigHealsInc/SolastaDMUnlocked/README.md

 # Solasta DM Unlocked

-Makes all game items, traps and monsters available within the Dungeon Maker.
+The Beta version of the Dungeon Maker is extremely restrictive in available monsters, items and traps.
+This mod opens the floodgates of options from the base game, completely unfiltered access to all the game's resources.
+Any maps created with this mod require the mod to play the maps.

 # How to Install

 1. Download and install [Unity Mod Manager](https://www.nexusmods.com/site/mods/21)
+2. Download this mod (SolastaDMUnlocked.zip)
-2. Execute Unity Mod Manager, Select Solasta, and Install
+3. Execute Unity Mod Manager, Set Solasta Location, and Click Install
-3. Select Mods tab, drag and drop zip file from releases
+4. Select Mods tab, drag and drop the downloaded zip file to load

 # Known Issues